micro-ROS/micro-ROS-bridge_RPI/Readme.md

 ## Micro-ROS Agent for the Hardware bridge

-First we need to build the micro-ROS agent, to do so, we will use the micro-ROS build system.
+First, we need to build the micro-ROS agent, to do so, we will use the micro-ROS build system.
-On the next link you can find all instructions of how to use it: [https://github.com/micro-ROS/micro-ros-build/tree/agent_cc/micro_ros_setup](https://github.com/micro-ROS/micro-ros-build/tree/agent_cc/micro_ros_setup)
+On the next link, you can find all instructions of how to use it: [https://github.com/micro-ROS/micro-ros-build/tree/agent_cc/micro_ros_setup](https://github.com/micro-ROS/micro-ros-build/tree/agent_cc/micro_ros_setup)

 For this specific tool you need to do the next steps to build micro-ROS Agent for ARM architecture on your host PC:
 - Previously you need to install ROS2 Dashing on your PC.